GabriLP/counter-app/README.md

 - [Contributing](#contributing)

 ## Demo
-You can try out a live demo of this app by following this link: [Live Demo](https://gabrilp.github.io/counter-app/)
+You can try out a live demo of this app by following this [link](https://gabrilp.github.io/counter-app/)

 ## Installation
 1. Clone this repository: git clone https://github.com/gabrilp/counter-app.git